charmoniumQ/wf-reg-test/docs/icse_nier.md

 Software tends to break over time, even if it is unchanged, due to non-obvious changes in the computational environment.
 This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analogous to a building with unstable foundation.
 Software collapse is not a significant problem in some domains; it is acceptable if Google returns slightly different results one day to the next.
-But in the scientific domain, software collapse could manifest as irreproducible results or unreliable software[^irreproducible-term], which not only undermine long-term credibility of science but also hinder its day-to-day operations.
+But in the scientific domain, software collapse could manifest as irreproducible or unreliable experiment[^irreproducible-term], which not only undermine long-term credibility of science but also hinder its day-to-day operations.

-[^irreproducible-term]: In this article, we use Claerbout's terminology to define ir/reproducibility [@claerbout_electronic_1992]: one can use the same code in a different computational environment to get the same result.
+[^irreproducible-term]: In this article, we use Claerbout's terminology to define reproducibility [@claerbout_electronic_1992]: one can execute the computational experiment in a different computational environment to get an approximately equivalent result.
 Reproducibility is called "replicability" by some authors; see Plesser [@plesser_reproducibility_2018] for a discussion of terminology.
-Un/reliable, on the other hand, just refers to whether the software can fail to produce a result.
+_Reliable_ computational experiment, on the other hand, we define here as whether the computational experiment terminates successfully in a different computational environment.
+Reproducibility implies reliability, but not the other way around.

 <!--
 TODO: define bit-by-bit comparison, exact semantic comparison, approximate semantic comparison, and no-crash comparison.
 This study primarily deals with no-crash reproducibility and bit-by-bit repeatability, that is whether anyone can run the code without it crashing, and whether they can get identical results.
 -->

-1. **Undermines long-term credibility**: More than half of scientists surveyed across all fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
+1. **Undermines long-term credibility**: Computational experiments are widely used many scientific disciplines.
+  More than 90% of scientists surveyed across all fields use research software and 50% develop software for their research experiments [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
-   ^[DSK: 90+% of researchers use research software, 50% develop it, research papers are filled with software mentions, research funders spend a significant fraction of their budget on software...]
    If computational experiments are allowed to collapse, scientists cannot independently verify or build on each others' results.
    This undermines two fundamental norms of science identified by Merton, organized skepticism and communalism [@merton_sociology_1974], that make science self-correcting.
    In recent years, this has manifested itself as the ongoing reproducibility crisis[^rep-vs-rec] in computational science [@collberg_repeatability_2016], which damages the long-term credibility of science [@ritchie_science_2020].

-[^rep-vs-rec]: Contrary to the name, Irreproducible and unreliable contribute to the so-called "reproducibility crisis" in science.

 2. **Hinders day-to-day operations**: Consider scientists tasked with securing their nations' nuclear stockpile.
    They might create a simulation that tests if a physical part is going to properly preform a critical function for nuclear storage.
    The physical part might last several decades, but the software often collapses much faster than that.